google/cloud-forensics-utils/README.md

 evidence from cloud platforms.
 Currently, Google Cloud Platform, Microsoft Azure, and Amazon Web Services are supported.

-It consists in one module called `libcloudforensics` which implements functions that can be desirable in the context of incident response in a cloud environment, as well as a CLI wrapper tool for these functions.
+It consists of one module called `libcloudforensics` which implements functions that can be desirable in the context of incident response in a cloud environment, as well as a CLI wrapper tool for these functions.

+Documentation can be found on the [ReadTheDocs page](https://libcloudforensics.readthedocs.io/en/latest/).

 ## Quick install